thecoolestray/Practica_1_SO/README.md

 ---

 ## 6. Program Execution Flow
-- 1.The bash script executes the MQTT subscriber program
+- The bash script executes the MQTT subscriber program
-- 2.The programs output is directed to `capture_mqtt.log`
+- The programs output is directed to `capture_mqtt.log`
-- 3.The script get the programs PID using `$!`
+- The script get the programs PID using `$!`
-- 4.The script keeps checking if the program is still active using `kill-0`
+- The script keeps checking if the program is still active using `kill-0`
-- 5.After the chosen time the script stopes the program using :
+- After the chosen time the script stopes the program using :
   - `SIGINT`
   - `SIGTERM`
   - `SIGKILL` (if necessary)